BernardQuatermass/exim-wiki/MaildirSpamDelivery.md

 The goal is simple.
-Messages that are marked as spam, but did no get enough high score to get rejected: put them in the user SPAM directory.
+Messages that are marked as spam but do not score high enough to get rejected: put them in the user defined SPAM directory.

 Router section: